 - USB bus-power, no power supply

 - Software bundle, including MASCHINE Essentials, Ableton Live Lite 10, Replica, Monark, Solid Bus Comp, Mod Pack, Complete Start, Traktor LE 3 and a discount voucher

 Best Budget Audio Interface

-If you are looking for quality and value, this is one of the best audio interfaces for live performance for you.
+If you are looking for quality and value, this is the best audio interface for live performances.